 Please note: In 'Class Code' please enter 'F' if claiming mileage at Force rate.

 Travelling column is in respect of public/other transport expense (Do not double entry miles to be paid and amount of mileage calculated) All claims for reimbursement of mileage expenses must be accompanied by a fuel VAT receipt valid for the month of the claim.
 All claims must be submitted within two months, claims over two months should be accompanied by a note explaining delay.

 All claims must be supported by a receipt.

 Any personal data contained on this form may be held on computer files.

-t additional expenditure has actually been incurred by me in respect of meals for which subsistence t I have the appropriate business use insurance for my vehicle and that my vehicle is legally roadworthy.
-Signature Date Certification for Payment - In respect of the claims on this form, I certify that to he journeys and expenses claimed have been authorised and necessarily incurred.
-Signature Name (Printed) Rank & Pin Approved for Payment (Authorised Signatory Only) Date Approved for Payment (Authorised Signatory Only) Signature Name (Printed) Pank & Pin Date
+Claim Submitter - I certify that this is a true and correct claim and that additional expenditure has actually been incurred by me in respect of meals for which subsistence allowances are claimed.
+With regard to claims for mileage, I certify that I have the appropriate business use insurance for my vehicle and that my vehicle is legally roadworthy.
+I can also confirm that I have attached a VAT receipt for all such claims.
+Signature Date xxpenses claimed have been authorised and necessarily incurred.
+Signature Name (Printed) Rank & Pin Approved for Payment (Authorised Signatory Only) Date Signature Name (Printed) Pank & Din Date